ognanshissi/front-end-test/README.md

 # Todo App
-This application will help you create a simple TODO app, rely on browser storage
+This application will help you create a simple TODO app

 ## Dependencies
 - [NodeJS](https://nodejs.org/en/)